rust-lang/rust/text/0000-macro-reform.md

 # Summary

-Various enhancements to `macro_rules!` ahead of its standardization in 1.0.
+Various enhancements to macros ahead of their standardization in 1.0.

 **Note**: This is not the final Rust macro system design for all time.
 Rather, it addresses the largest usability problems within the limited time frame for